FREQUENTLY ASKED QUESTIONS

 -

 Absolutely.
-Some clients begin with a short-term project or advisory engagement and then shift into a more hands-on partnership as their needs evolve.
+Some clients begin with a short-term project or our Strategic Growth Intensive and then shift into a more hands-on partnership as their needs evolve.
 If your business enters a new growth phase or you want deeper support, we can revisit the scope at any time.

 -